Baltimore World Trade Center: 9/11 Memorial of Maryland

 A memorial to the victims of the September 11, 2001 attacks, built on the pedestrian promenade of the Baltimore World Trade Center between the building and Pratt Street, was dedicated on September 11, 2011, the tenth anniversary of the attacks.
 The memorial structure includes three 22-foot long steel beams from the New York World Trade Center, which were part of the 94th to 96th floors of the north tower.
 Twisted and fused together, the steel beams and damaged limestone pieces from the Pentagon's west wall rest atop marble blocks bearing the names and birthdays of the 68 Marylanders who died in the 9/11 terrorist attacks.
 Windows on the top floor of the Baltimore World Trade Center are marked with all of the names of the September 11 attack victims.

 Inscriptions on the marble platform, describing the events of the September 11 attacks, are arranged so that the building's shadow moves across them like a sundial.
-On September 11 each year, the shadow touches each inscription at the time that event occurred.
+On September 11 each year, the shadow touches each inscription at the time its associated event occurred.

 The second exhibit memorializes the passengers of Flight 93 with a smooth, glossy granite block.

 The memorial was designed by the Baltimore architectural firm of Ziger/Snead and paid for by donations.